Pablo Andújar: 2019–21: US Open fourth round, French Open doubles semifinal, Olympics

 In September 2019, Andújar reached the fourth round of a Grand Slam for the first time, at the 2019 US Open by defeating Kyle Edmund, Lorenzo Sonego and Alexander Bublik in the first three rounds.

-In May 2021, Andújar upset Roger Federer in three sets at the Geneva Open and reached the semifinals of the event.
-He lost to eventual champion Casper Ruud in the semifinal.
+In May 2021, ranked No. 75, Andújar upset Roger Federer in three sets at the Geneva Open and reached the semifinals of the event.
+He lost to eventual champion Casper Ruud.

-At the 2021 French Open, he continued his good form by coming back from two sets down to defeat Dominic Thiem in the opening round of the tournament.
+At the 2021 French Open, he continued his good form by coming back from two sets down to defeat fourth seed Dominic Thiem in the opening round of the tournament.
 He also reached the semifinals as alternate in doubles with fellow Spaniard Pedro Martínez, with whom he also made his Grand Slam doubles debut as a pair at the 2021 Australian Open.
 They defeated the 14th seeded Belgians S.Gillé/J.Vliegen in the third round and the pair of Rohan Bopanna/Franko Skugor in the quarterfinals.
 They entered the tournament as a replacement alternate pair for the top seeds Nikola Mektić/Mate Pavić.

 At the 2021 Wimbledon Championships he reached the second round only for the second time in his career.

 He qualified to represent Spain in the 2020 Tokyo Olympics in singles and doubles partnering with Roberto Carballés Baena.

 In September 2021, he reached the third round of the 2021 US Open only for the second time in his career where he lost to World No. 2 and eventual champion Daniil Medvedev.
 He finished the year 2021 with a positive record of 5–3 in Grand Slams for the first time in his career.

 2022: Australian Open third round

-Andújar reached the third round of the 2022 Australian Open for the first time in his career defeating Alex Molčan, thus completing a career set of third rounds at all four Grand Slams.
+Andújar started his 2022 season at the Sydney Classic.
+He lost in the first round of qualifying to Viktor Durasovic.
+At the Australian Open, he reached the third round for the first time in his career, thus completing a career set of third rounds at all four Grand Slams.
+He was defeated in the third round by 32nd seed Alex de Minaur.

-He skipped the US Open due to an injury.

-In September, he reached the second round of Tel Aviv Open, where he lost in straight sets to top seed Novak Djokovic, who played his first official tournament since winning Wimbledon.